 A Ghostly Look at Atlantic Coast Shipwrecks

-From the beaches of Atlantic City all the way down to Cape May, many of the ghosts that are claimed to roam the shores of these areas come from Atlantic Coast shipwrecks.
+From the beaches of Atlantic City down to Cape May, many of the ghosts claimed to roam these areas’ shores come from Atlantic Coast shipwrecks.
 Throughout some of the late 19th century and into the early 20th century, this area saw an average of four shipwrecks a week.

-With hundreds of ships going down since boats were invented, there are far too many to cover in one spot.
 When it comes to ghosts, it’s worth looking at ships that lost many lives, though even a single death on a ship can leave behind a haunting spirit.
 For those who die tragically and often too soon, leaving behind a spirit to roam the sands of the beaches shouldn’t be that shocking.
 Possibly, the ghosts are searching for their lost ship.
-Perhaps, the dead don’t realize they’re dead.
+Perhaps the dead don’t realize they’re dead.

 PSS Powhatan

-While you’ll read about a few more ships lost along this coastline, this is one of the most well-known in the Atlantic City area.
-The PSS Powhatan, an ocean liner, ran aground in the late 1800s, but it left behind a lasting memory.
+Amongst all the ships lost along this coastline, this is one of the most well-known in the Atlantic City area.
+The PSS Powhatan, an ocean liner, ran aground in the late 1800s but left behind a lasting memory.
 The Absecon Lighthouse was erected, it is said, because of this awful shipwreck that took 311 lives.
 Had there been a light to guide them, the ship may not have been lost.

-The wreck of the PSS Powhatan happened on April 15, 1854.
-The ship was on the way from Le Havre to New York when it ran aground on Beach Haven shoals during a storm.
-If you look at an Atlantic shoreline map along the southern portions of New Jersey, you can see that the area is filled with lots of inlets, leaving it an ideal place for boats to run ashore when there is no light to let them know land is getting near.
-Everyone on board the Powhatan, including emigrants and crew, went down with the ship.
+The wreck of the PSS Powhatan happened on April 15, 1854, while traveling from Le Havre to New York when it ran aground on Beach Haven shoals during a storm.
+If you look at an Atlantic shoreline map along the southern portions of New Jersey, you can see that the area is filled with many inlets, leaving it an ideal place for boats to run ashore when there is no light to let them know land is getting near.
+Everyone aboard the Powhatan, including emigrants and crew, went down with the ship.

 Ghosts of the PSS Powhatan

 The Powhatan had a short life.
-Built in 1837, the ship only went on about ten trips before her sinking.
-As a passenger ship, the Powhatan was used between the United States and Europe to move immigrants from Germany, Switzerland, Holland, Ireland, England, and France to New York and Baltimore.
-The victims lost when the ship sank washed up on the shores all the way down to Atlantic City from where the ship went down and Beach Haven.
+Built in 1837, it only went on about ten trips before sinking.
+As a passenger ship, the Powhatan was used to move immigrants from Germany, Switzerland, Holland, Ireland, England, and France to New York and Baltimore.
+The victims lost when the ship sank washed up on the shores all the way down to Atlantic City, from where the ship went down, and Beach Haven.

 The emigrating passengers on that final fateful trip were buried in a cemetery in Smithville pauper’s graves – their journey to a new life ending more sadly than their lives began.
 With no indication of the names of the lost 54 passengers or marking for their exact burial spots, the only indication of the mass burial of these lost souls is a brown sign that says they are there.
 Others, including crew members, were buried in Absecon.

-One reason why the ghosts of Powhatan may be hanging around places like Surf City Hotel and the beaches of New Jersey’s Atlantic Coast could be that when they washed up on the shore, some of them had all of their belongings pilfered from them.
+One reason the ghosts of Powhatan may be hanging around places like Surf City Hotel and the beaches of New Jersey’s Atlantic Coast could be that when they washed up on the shore, some of them had all their belongings pilfered from them.
 Those victims that washed up on Long Beach Island, as well as all of the salvageable items, were piled on the beach to wait for the coroner’s arrival.
-The thing is, when the coroner arrived, the dead were lacking any money or wallets.
+But when the coroner arrived, the dead were lacking any money or wallets.
 Did they stick around after death to look for whoever stole their life savings?

 Then there are the ghosts at Absecon Lighthouse.
-Since the light was built because of the tragedy of the Powhatan, one might not be surprised at the thought that some of those lost with that ship could be hanging around, spending their afterlife at the lighthouse.
-While there’s no way to pinpoint exactly who the ghostly figures belong to, both visitors and lighthouse keepers have smelled phantom cigar smoke and heard disembodied laughter.
+Since the lighthouse was built because of the tragedy of the Powhatan, one might not be surprised that some of those lost with that ship could be hanging around, spending their afterlife at the lighthouse.
+While there’s no way to pinpoint exactly who the ghostly figures belong to, visitors and lighthouse keepers have smelled phantom cigar smoke and heard disembodied laughter.

-Where there are extensive waterways where shipping is a regular thing, there are bound to be shipwrecks.
-And, with tragic deaths, there are bound to be residual spirit phenomenon left in the wake of the disasters.
+Where there are extensive waterways where shipping is a regular event, there are bound to be shipwrecks.
+And, with tragic deaths, there is bound to be residual spirit energy left in the wake of the disasters.
 The ghosts of the Powhatan are surely not the only ghosts of sunken ships haunting the shores of New Jersey.

 Sources: